QXIP/Qbana/README.md

 ## Overview

-Qbana is an open source (Apache Licensed), browser based analytics and search interface to Logstash and other timestamped data sets stored in ElasticSearch.
-With those in place Qbana is a snap to setup and start using (seriously).
-Qbana strives to be easy to get started with, while also being flexible and powerful
+Qbana is an open source (Apache Licensed), browser based analytics and search interface to nProbe, Logstash and other timestamped data sets stored in ElasticSearch.

 ### Requirements
 * Elasticsearch 0.90.9 or above